Kenyel Brown

-Kenyel William Brown (July 3, 1979 – February 28, 2020) was an American criminal and prime suspect in a series of murders which occurred in three cities in Wayne County, Michigan between December 7, 2019 and February 22, 2020.
+Kenyel William Brown (July 3, 1979 – February 28, 2020) was an American criminal and prime suspect in a series of murders which occurred in three cities in Wayne County, Michigan, between December 7, 2019 and February 22, 2020.
 On February 24, his whereabouts were discovered, but during the arrest attempt, Brown shot himself in the head.
 He survived his injuries and was taken to a hospital, where he died four days later due to complications, without regaining consciousness.
-The killings caused a stir both in the city and the entire state after it was found that Brown, a dangerous recidivist (a convicted criminal who reoffends, especially repeatedly) worked as a police informant.
+The killings caused a stir both in the city and the entire state after it was found that Brown, a dangerous recidivist, worked as a police informant.

 Biography

-Kenyel William Brown was born on July 3, 1979 into a large family with several brothers and sisters.
+Kenyel William Brown was born on July 3, 1979, into a large family with several brothers and sisters.
 He spent his childhood and youth in the city of River Rouge, where he attended the local River Rouge High School.
 In his school years, Brown, who was physically capable and athletically gifted, became a successful basketball player.
-In his teens he developed a drug addiction, which caused a drastic change in his personality.
+In his teens, he developed a drug addiction, which caused a drastic change in his personality.
 Between 1997 and 2019, Brown was arrested and imprisoned several times.

 Criminal career

 In August 1997, Kenyel Brown was arrested on charges of attacking a person with a weapon.
-He was convicted and given a year of imprisonment, which he served at the Wayne County Prison.
-He was released in 1998, but rearrested the following March for illegal carrying of weapons and resisting arrest.
-He pleaded guilty, was conditionally sentenced to 4 years' imprisonment, but in October 1999 was arrested yet again for the illegal possession of a taser and attempting to sell it.
+He was convicted and given a year of imprisonment, which he served at the Wayne County jail.
+He was released in 1998 but rearrested the following March for illegal carrying of weapons and resisting arrest.
+He pleaded guilty and was conditionally sentenced to 4 years' imprisonment.

+In October 1999, Brown was arrested yet again for the illegal possession of a taser and attempting to sell it.
 After this arrest, he began to cooperate with investigators in a plea agreement, agreeing to plead guilty in exchange for testifying against other inmates, so that the charges against him would be dropped and he could be released.

 In September 2000, Brown was arrested for drug possession and attempting to sell them, but was released yet again after he provided some information on crimes committed in the county.

-In February 2001, Brown became the cause of an accident during which one person died and another was seriously injured.
-He tried to flee the crime scene, but was arrested soon after and charged with second-degree murder, resisting arrest, intentionally inflicting moderate injury resulting in death, driving without a license and illegal weapons possession.
-He was convicted and received 10 years' imprisonment, but was paroled in 2010.
+In February 2001, Brown became the cause of an accident in which one person died and another was seriously injured.
+He tried to flee the crime scene but was arrested soon after and charged with second-degree murder, resisting arrest, intentionally inflicting moderate injury resulting in death, driving without a license, and illegal weapons possession.
+The murder charge was dropped, and he was sentenced to 10 years' imprisonment, but was paroled in 2010.